 On October 1, 2014, the Company completed its acquisition by merger of Southern Heritage Bancshares, Inc. ("SH Bancshares"), a bank holding company headquartered in Cleveland, Tennessee, and parent of Southern Heritage Bank ("SHB"), a Tennessee chartered bank.
-SHB continues to operate as a Tennessee-chartered bank and has not been merged into FirstCNB.
 The operations of SHB have been included in the consolidated financial statements since October 1, 2014.
-SHB operates three full-service financial centers in Cleveland, Bradley County, Tennessee.
+From acquisition on October 1 2014 until September 29, 2016, SHB continued to operate as a separate depository institution.
+Then, Company merged SHB into FirstCNB on September 30, 2016.
+The merger of SHB into FirstCNB on September 30, 2016 did not have a material impact on the consolidated financial statements for the year ended December 31, 2016.
+SHB has three full-service financial centers in Cleveland, Bradley County, Tennessee.
 The acquisition of SH Bancshares and SHB allowed the Company to further its strategic objectives by expanding its geographic footprint across the State of Tennessee.

 The Company issued 269,302 shares of common stock and 108,356 shares of Class A common stock and paid \$16.1 million in cash or \$33.1 million in aggregate consideration for 100% of the equity interests in SH Bancshares.
 The Company recorded intangible assets totaling \$10.2 million which consist of \$8.7 of goodwill and \$1.5 million of core deposit intangible.
 Goodwill resulted from a combination of revenue enhancements from expansion into new markets and efficiencies to be gained from operational synergies.
 The fair value of the core deposit intangible is being amortized on a straight line basis over the estimated useful life, currently expected to be approximately 10 years.
 The intangible assets are not deductible for income tax purposes.